bundesliga.com takes a closer look…

 1) He was once a striker

-Tolisso started out with local clubs near his birthplace of Tarare and home town of Amplepuis, about 50 and 65 kilometres from Lyon, where he would earn his stripes as a professional.
+Tolisso started out with local clubs near his birthplace of Tarare and home town of Amplepuis, about 30 and 40 miles from Lyon respectively, where he would earn his stripes as a professional.

 Unlike the tough-tackling, probing midfielder he would become, however, he began life as a forward.
 At the age of 11, he even scored a hat-trick in a 4-4 draw against his future club, Olympique Lyonnais.
 Not surprisingly after a performance like that, the seven-time French champions signed him up to their academy in 2007.

 Tolisso answered Bayern’s call in the summer of 2017, and made a dream start by scoring on his league debut in a 3-1 win over Bayer Leverkusen on the opening day of the 2017/18 season.

 The French midfielder had been a massive Lyon fan growing up, but perhaps it was no surprise that he looked so comfortable at Bayern.
 Shortly after sealing his move to Germany, after all, he had posted a picture of him as a child in which he was proudly sporting a Bayern jersey.